Canada's largest railroad hit by strike, putting Trudeau in hot seat

 "This strike will result in a severe reduction or elimination of railway capacity and will trigger the closure of mines with concurrent layoffs of thousands of employees beginning in a matter of days," said Pierre Gratton, president and CEO of the Mining Association of Canada.

-Industry groups ranging from the Canadian Manufacturers and Exporters to propane and fertilizer groups said Ottawa needed to step in to limit damage to the economy.
+Industry groups ranging from the Canadian Manufacturers and Exporters to propane and fertiliser groups said Ottawa needed to step in to limit damage to the economy.

 The BC Council of Forest Industries, which represents the sector in British Columbia, expressed concerns about the disruptions caused by the strike for rail transport.